awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 1. Evaluates the listener rules in priority order to determine which rule to apply\.

-1. Selects a target from the target group for the rule action, using the round robin routing algorithm\.
+1. Selects a target from the target group for the rule action, using the routing algorithm configured for the target group\.
+The default routing algorithm is round robin\.
 Routing is performed independently for each target group, even when a target is registered with multiple target groups\.

 With **Network Load Balancers**, the load balancer node that receives the connection uses the following process: